Topology of rotating stratified fluids with and without background shear flow: Primitive Equations With and Without Shear

-The difference between the Chern numbers of the positive frequency Poincar\'e modes, $\Delta C_{\pm}$ as the Coriolis parameter changes sign is 2.
-Like the rotating shallow water equations, the primitive equations host $2$ topological boundary modes that are localized along the equatorial boundary for each allowed value of $k_z$.
-Figure~\ref{fig:dedalus_pe} shows the numerically determined frequency spectra of the primitive equation for $k_z = 1, 2, 3$ with the domain width $L_y = 5\pi$ and the Coriolis parameter chosen as in Eq.~\eqref{SinCoriolis}.
-By bulk-boundary correspondence, for each $k_z$, there are two pairs of boundary Kelvin and Yanai modes (one pair each for the two oppositely oriented equators).
-These stacks of boundary modes are analogous to those found in weak three-dimensional topological insulators~\cite{hasan2011}.
+where $\vec{p} = (k_x,k_y,f_z)$.
+The result is the same as the Berry connection of the positive Poincar\'e mode of the shallow water equations~\cite{delplace2017}.
+The difference of the Chern number between the two hemispheres, $\Delta C_{\pm}$, can be calculated analytically by integrating the Berry curvature over the unit sphere in $(k_x,k_y,f_z)$ space.
+For the Poincar\'e modes, the difference $\Delta C_{\pm} = \pm 2$.
+By bulk-interface correspondence, for each $k_z$, there are two pairs of boundary Kelvin and Yanai modes (one pair each for the two oppositely oriented equators).
+These stacks of boundary modes are analogous to the edge modes found in weak three-dimensional topological insulators~\cite{hasan2011}.

-With sinusoidal shear flow, the eigenmodes of Eq.~\eqref{eqn:primitive_eq} can be obtained by the methods outlined in Section~\ref{sec:shear}.
-Figure~\ref{fig:primitive spectrum} shows the eigenfrequency spectrum of the $69\times69$ matrix in comparison with the result obtained from \texttt{Dedalus}.
-The two methods again show excellent agreement.
+With sinusoidal horizontal shear flow, the eigenmodes of Eq.~\eqref{eqn:primitive_eq} can be obtained by the methods outlined in Section~\ref{sec:shear}.
+The method again shows excellent agreement with the result obtained from \texttt{Dedalus} (not shown in the paper).